Join us for the 2017 Bishop’s Retreat: October 24-26, 2017!

 This seminar event will invite the participant into the prayer disciplines of Susanna, John and Charles Wesley, with an eye to the application and utilization of these spiritual practices in the life and faith of contemporary Christian practitioners in the Wesleyan tradition.

-- Spiritual Life and Covenant Groups, being connected - led by Rev. Aaron Bouwens
+Living Life Deeply Together - led by Rev. Aaron Bouwens

-- The Health Faith Relationship – led by Mr. Shawn Blakeslee of Fit for Life
+The Health Faith Relationship – Mr. Shawn Blakeslee

 Rev. Corey Turnpenny will lead you through various prayer practices that will enrich your personal prayer life as well as the prayer life of your congregation.
 Using creative exercises as well as technology, you'll experience first-hand new and refreshed ways to pray.
 You'll also receive resources on how to expand these prayer practices for congregational use.

-- Name that Religion: Prayer Edition! - led by Rev. Rachael Jordan
+Name that Religion: Prayer Edition! - led by Rev. Rachel Jordan

 Ever heard of Christian yoga?
 What are the differences between Eastern and Western meditation practices?
 How is meditation different from prayer?
 How many religions have practices of praying at specific times of the day, wearing certain clothing, or praying in a certain direction?
 Join us in this breakout session to look into the different prayer practices around the world, namely through different religions.
 There are so many similarities between different traditions that can seek to both unify and challenge our own prayer life.
 We’re about to tease them out!